buddycloud/buddycloud.js/README.md

 The server will reply with `xxx`.
 You now have a registered user.

 ### Remote a user
-- removes their personal channel
+> removes their personal channel by default
-- removes their `jid`
+> removes their `xmpp account`

 To remove a user run the following code
 ```javascript